 - MAC Address Registration: Request the hotel to register your Nanit’s MAC address directly on their network.
 This can sometimes bypass the need for a captive portal.

 - Private WiFi Networks: Ask if the hotel can provide a private network or a way to connect devices that do not support web-based logins.
+If they only offer 802.1X (enterprise) access, request a guest/PSK SSID.

 6. Using an Ethernet Cable